-Paul Stirling was an anthropologist who lived in the Sakaltutan and Elbaşı villages of Kayseri between 1949-1951 for his scientific studies.
+Paul Stirling was an anthropologist who lived in the villages of Sakaltutan and Elbaşı in Kayseri between 1949 and 1951 for his scientific studies.
 Later, he made various visits until the 90s to document social change.
-During these visits, his doctoral thesis titled “THE SOCIAL STRUCTURE OF TURKISH PEASANT COMMUNITIES,” his 1965 monograph named Turkish Village, the 8000 pages of field notes he kept, and thousands of photographs could not be disseminated as much as they needed to be following his death in 1998.
-These contents can be accessed at this address.
+His doctoral thesis titled “THE SOCIAL STRUCTURE OF TURKISH PEASANT COMMUNITIES,” his 1965 monograph titled Turkish Village, his 8000 pages of field notes, and thousands of photographs could not be disseminated as much as they deserved after his death in 1998.
+These contents can be accessed at the following address.

 http://era.anthropology.ac.uk/Era_Resources/Era/Stirling/index.html

-From family structure to migrant labor, from agricultural practices to commercial enterprises, one of the most effective instruments we have to get to know this culture, which is as foreign to us as it is familiar, might be the works of Paul Stirling.
+From family structure to migrant labor, from agricultural practices to commercial initiatives, Paul Stirling’s works may be one of the most effective instruments we have for getting to know this culture, which is as familiar to us as it is foreign.